-Position a jack (1) under the rear end of the chassis (2) and lift it enough to insert a stand (3) under the longitudinal beam of the chassis.
+Position a jack (1) in the centre of the rear beam of the chassis (2) and lift it enough to insert two stands (3) on both sides of the chassis.

 Release the jack and make sure the machine is stable before starting any work.